Ellestial/100-days-of-code/r2-log.md

 **Today's Progress**: Went through HackerRank challenge and almost finished Random Quote Generator challenge.

 **Thoughts**: Trying to complete one HackerRank challenge a day.
 I am working through adding a Twitter "Share Tweet" button with a dynamic data-text attribute.
 Once that's in, I'm done.

+## Day 18: July 10, 2019

+**Today's Progress**: Finished YDKJS - this & Object Prototypes: Chapter 3.
+Started chapter 4.

+**Thoughts**: Having a bit of a hard time understanding `for..of` loops and `@@iterator`.
+I have been sick this week, so hoping to revisit this info later.
+Chapter 4 seems more digestible--I've learned that JS doesn't have classes and that classes are not foundational programming.